About the SEARCH Award

 - Student Merit & Need (5 points)

-Before you begin the application gather your CV or resume, mentor letter of support, proposal, and budget information .
-You will submit these documents with the online form.
+Before you begin the application gather all required application materials: CV or resume, mentor letter of support, DHS form, proposal, and budget information .
+You will upload these documents to the online application form.

-Applications must be submitted via this FORM no later than 11:45 P.M.
-March 18, 2019.
+Applications must be submitted via the SEARCH online form no later than 11:45 P.M.
+March 8, 2020.
 Applicants will receive a confirmation message once an application has been submitted.
 Late submissions will not be considered.
 Incomplete applications will not be reviewed.

 Application Review and Selection

 All proposals will be reviewed by a selection panel composed of UTC faculty and administrators.
 Each proposal will be evaluated using a 100-point scale aligned with the research proposal narrative.
-Proposals will be rank-ordered by score, and awardees will be notified of the outcome via email in early May 2019.
+Proposals will be rank-ordered by score, and awardees will be notified of the outcome via email in May 2020.

 For assistance with proposal and application preparation contact: